Payment Processing Companies_Web Ready Header

 1. Payment Depot

 Businesses get a merchant account through Payment Depot that enables payments to be taken online, at a credit card terminal, or via a mobile device.
-It also integrates with invoicing and bookkeeping solutions like QuickBooks, as well as ecommerce platforms like Shopify, WooCommerce, and 3dcart.
+It also integrates with invoicing and bookkeeping solutions like QuickBooks, as well as eCommerce platforms like Shopify, WooCommerce, and 3dcart.

-2. Stax by Fattmerchant
+2. Stax

-Stax by Fattmerchant has often ranked as one of the best platforms for small businesses, thanks to its transparent pricing and software.
+Stax has often ranked as one of the best platforms for small businesses, thanks to its transparent pricing and software.
 The monthly fee is a flat rate, and instead of marking up a percentage on the interchange fee, it simply charges a per-transaction fee.

 Through the platform’s merchant account, users can perform customer-first data analysis to assess sales and overall business performance, including order trends.